-With its manicured fields, rustic farms, and towns clinging to nearly every hill, Tuscany is our romantic image of village Italy.
+With its manicured fields, rustic farms, cypress-lined driveways, and towns clinging to nearly every hill, Tuscany is our romantic image of village Italy.
 Venture beyond the fringes of Florence and you'll find a series of sun- and wine-soaked villages, each with its own appeal.
-Stretching from the Umbrian border to the Ligurian Sea, the landscape changes from pastoral (Crete Senese) to rocky (Chianti) to mountainous (the Montagnola) to flat and brushed with sea breezes (Pisa).
-You'll discover that peaceful Tuscan villages and bustling Florence — with its rough-stone beauty, art-packed museums, children chasing pigeons, students riding Vespas, artisans sipping Chianti, and supermodels wearing Gucci fashions — offer many of the very things you came to Italy to see.
+Stretching from the Umbrian border to the Ligurian Sea, the landscape changes from pastoral (Crete Senesi) to rocky (Chianti) to mountainous (the Montagnola) to flat and brushed with sea breezes (Pisa).

 At a Glance

-▲▲▲ Florence Art-packed, bustling city — starring Michelangelo's David, Renaissance paintings, and Brunelleschi's dome — with the Ponte Vecchio spanning the flood-prone Arno River.
+▲▲▲ Florence Art-packed, bustling city — starring Michelangelo's David, Renaissance paintings, and Brunelleschi's dome — with Ponte Vecchio spanning the flood-prone Arno River.

 ▲▲▲ Siena Red-brick hilltop city known for its pageantry, Palio horse race, and a stunning traffic-free main square — great anytime but best after dark.
 It's also a fine home base for exploring the Tuscan countryside with a driving tour of the Crete Senesi.

 ▲▲ Pisa A city more famous for its iconic Leaning Tower than for its other equally impressive monuments on the gleaming white Field of Miracles, and with an old town that's fun to wander and delightfully tourist-free.

 ▲▲ Lucca Charming city with a lively (and flat) center full of pleasant cafés and shops, ringed by intact old walls wide enough for biking and strolling.

-▲▲ Volterra A town off-the-beaten-path, surrounded by thick walls and hilly scenery, with a long Etruscan history and unusually interesting sightseeing for a small town.
+▲▲ Volterra Just far enough off the beaten path, surrounded by thick walls and hilly scenery, with a long Etruscan history and unusually interesting sightseeing for a small town.

 ▲▲ Montepulciano Rugged town crowning a ridge, with dreamy vistas of the countryside and wine-tasting in inviting cantinas; makes a good home base for drivers.

 ▲ San Gimignano Epitome of a hill town, spiked with medieval towers offering superb views, popular with tourists who crowd the narrow alleys by day and an evocative delight by night.

 ▲ Montalcino Wine-lovers’ paradise boasting a dramatic 14th-century castle, encircled by olive groves and famous vineyards (and a manageable home base for nondrivers).

 Pienza Tiny Renaissance-planned architectural gem of a town nestled in a scenic hilly landscape.